Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

-\paragraph*{Graph Representation.} {We introduce a description of the marriage market in terms of graph theory.}\footnote{ Our graph theoretic interpretation differs from that used in the matching literature as we start under existent matching and look for potential blocking coalitions.} We consider finite, directed graphs of the form $G = (V, E)$, where $V$ is the set of vertices and $E$ is the set of edges.
-Given a dataset $\gD$, we can present the marriage market as a directed graph as follows.
-Each observed couple in the data is a vertex and a directed edge in this graph represents a potential pair where the male of the outgoing vertex is matched with the female of the incoming vertex.
+\paragraph{Graph Representation.} We introduce a description of the marriage market in terms of graph theory by considering a finite, weighted directed graph of the form $G = (V, E, A)$, where $V$ is the set of vertices, $E$ is the set of edges and $A$ is a weighting function $A: E \rightarrow \R$.\footnote{ Our graph theoretic interpretation differs from that used in the matching literature as we start under existent matching and look for potential blocking coalitions. } Given a data set $\gD$, the associated marriage market can be presented as a weighted directed graph where each matched couple in the data is a vertex and a directed edge in this graph represents a potential pair where the male of the outgoing vertex is matched with the female of the incoming vertex.
 For example, the edge from vertex $(m,\sigma(m))$ to vertex $(\sigma(w),w)$ would represent the potential pair $(m,w)$.
-Next, we define a weight function, $A(\gD)$, for the edges representing the potential pairs.
-The weight of an edge going from $(m,\sigma(m))$ to $(\sigma(w),w)$, which represents the potential pair $(m,w)$, is denoted by $a_{m,w} \in A(\gD)$.
-We define the weight of each edge $a_{m,w}$ as follows:
+The weighting function, $A(\gD)$, is defined as follows.
+The weight of an edge going from $(m,\sigma(m))$ to $(\sigma(w),w)$, which represents the potential pair $(m,w)$, is denoted by $a_{m,w} \in A(\gD)$ and defined as:

 with